B-IJoe1/B-IJoe1/README.md

 - 🛠 Building open-source tools
 ---

-> “I believe tech should serve people—not the other way around.” – Joseph Severe
+> “You should be able to feel, think, and create!” – Joseph Severe